Adjust below example based on audience

 Recommended workflow

-We highly recommend using a project based workflow meaning creating an R project for each report.
-This makes returning to your session and maintaining files easier.
+We highly recommend using a project-based workflow.
+This involves creating an R project for each report, which facilitates returning to your session and maintaining files.
 Using either a project or GitHub repository will help you in the long run.

 To create a new R project in Rstudio: